Richard Madeley: Personal life

 Madeley's first marriage to Lynda Hooley, at age 21, lasted five years and ended in divorce.
 Madeley has said that he believes the marriage was a mistake, and he had ten affairs during that time.
 Nine days after the wedding, while the couple were still on their honeymoon, his father died at the age of 49.

 Madeley met Judy Finnigan in 1982 when they worked on separate programmes for Granada Television.
 At the time, they were both married to other people.
 The couple married in 1986 in Manchester.
 They have two children together, both born in Manchester: Jack Christopher (born 1986) and Chloe Susannah (born 1987).
-They previously lived in Didsbury, Manchester, and moved to Hampstead Garden Suburb, London in 1996 when Granada relocated This Morning from Liverpool to London.
-They also have a second home at Talland Bay, near Polperro, Cornwall having been on holiday together there before their marriage.
+They previously lived in Didsbury, Manchester, and moved to Hampstead Garden Suburb, London, in 1996 when Granada relocated This Morning from Liverpool to London.
+They also have a second home at Talland Bay, near Polperro, Cornwall, having been on holiday together there before their marriage.
 Madeley is also stepfather to twin sons from Finnigan's first marriage to journalist David Henshaw.

 In October 2011, Madeley was awarded an Honorary Doctor of Letters from Anglia Ruskin University for his contribution to television, reading, entertainment and media.

 In 1994, while the co-host of This Morning, Madeley faced legal issues when he was arrested at a Tesco supermarket in Manchester for allegedly failing to pay for certain items, including champagne.
 He was subsequently acquitted of all shoplifting charges.
 Madeley attributed the incident to a lapse in memory, stating that he had simply forgotten to pay for the champagne while going through the checkout.
-Reflecting on the experience years later, he described the incident as a 'horrible cropper' and said the negative publicity was 'mortifying', although he has since been able to joke about it.
+Reflecting on the experience in 2008, he described the incident as a 'horrible cropper' and said the negative publicity was 'mortifying', although he had since been able to joke about it.